mad-street-den/vue-sdk/README.md

 **Note:** The `correlationId` is an optional parameter that allows you to provide a unique correlation ID for the event.
 It is important to ensure that the `correlationId` is unique across each pages for both search and track API calls.

-The SDK automatically includes several properties when tracking events, eliminating the need for users to manually add them.
+The SDK automatically includes several properties when tracking events.
 These properties are essential for comprehensive event tracking and provide valuable insights into user interactions.
-Here are some of the properties that are automatically added by the SDK:
+Given below are the properties that are automatically added by the SDK.
+By explicitly providing the SDK config parameter for the track function, the user can override each property's value:

 <!-- TABLE_GENERATE_START -->